ncl-mars/Spectres/README.md

 # Spectres
 a Blender add-on to implement few tools and a library (shaders + geometry nodes)

-Among other things, this contains a portage of Inigo Quilez glsl library to Blender !
+Among other things, this contains a portage of Inigo Quilez glsl library to Blender !<br>
 -> https://iquilezles.org/articles/

 ### Intentions